 As psychologists use the term, a personality trait is an internal, psychological characteristic that involves the tendency to respond in a particular way.

-Think about your own behavior: Do you tend to be outgoing or more reserved in social situations?
+Think about your behavior: Do you tend to be outgoing or more reserved in social situations?
 You probably aren’t either one all the time—sometimes you’re more outgoing, and sometimes you’re more reserved.
 But if we followed you around and watched you in many different situations, we’d probably find that you show a tendency to lean one way or the other.

-So, by definition, the concept of a trait implies that a person will show a certain degree of consistency in his or her thoughts, feelings, or behaviors across different situations.
+By definition, the concept of a trait implies that a person will show a certain degree of consistency in his or her thoughts, feelings, or behaviors across different situations.

 If you have a particular trait, we ought to be able to see a tendency for you to respond in a particular way across different situations.
 Of course, even when people have a trait, they don’t act the same way all the time.
 Different situations call for different kinds of behaviors, and people who act exactly the same way all the time don’t adapt to the demands of specific situations.

 No matter how outgoing you are, you must sometimes be reserved; and no matter how reserved you usually are, situations sometimes require you to be sociable.
-So, nothing in the concept of trait implies that a person acts the same way all the time.
-In fact, that would be a sign of a personality disorder.
+So, nothing in the concept of trait implies that a person acts the same way all the time; that would be a sign of a personality disorder.
 Again, having a trait simply means that people show a tendency to respond in a particular way.

 …having a trait simply means that people show a tendency to respond in a particular way.

 The concept of trait also implies a certain degree of consistency over time in how people tend to respond.
 People’s personality traits can and do change over time, at least within limits.
 But over the short run, we see stability in their traits.
 If you tend to be outgoing this month, we aren’t likely to find that you have become consistently reserved a few months from now.
-It can happen, for example, if people experience a traumatic event.
-But under normal circumstances, personality shows a good deal of stability over time.
+It can happen, for example, if people experience a traumatic event, but under normal circumstances, personality shows a good deal of stability over time.

 The Difference Between a Personality Trait and a Personality Type